 Log File Type Description Supports Syslog Push?
 Enabled by Default?
 Disk Manager Logs Records Web Proxy messages related to writing to the cache on disk.
 No No External Authentication Logs Records messages related to using the external authentication feature, such as communication success or failure with the external authentication server.
 No Yes Even with external authentication is disabled, this log contains messages about local users successfully or failing logging in.
 Feedback Logs Records the web users reporting misclassified pages.
 Yes Yes FTP Proxy Logs Records error and warning messages related to the FTP Proxy.
 No No FTP Server Logs Records all files uploaded to and downloaded from the Web Security appliance using FTP.
-Yes Yes GUI Logs (Graphical User Interface) Records history of page refreshes in the web interface.
-GUI logs also include information about Yes Haystack Logs Logs Haystack logs record web transaction tracking data processing.
-Yes HTTPS Logs Records Web Proxy messages specific to the HTTPS Proxy (when the HTTPS Proxy is enabled).
-No License Module Logs odule Records messages related to the Web Proxy's license and feature key handling system.
-No Logging Framework Logs Records messages related to the Web Proxy's logging system.
-No No Logging Logs gging Logs Records errors related to log management.
-Yes McAfee Integration Framework Logs No McAfee Logs cAfee Logs Records the status of anti-malware scanning activity from the McAfee scanning engine.
-Yes Memory Manager Logs Records Web Proxy messages related to managing all memory including the in-memory cache for the Web Proxy process.
-No Miscellaneous Proxy Modules Logs , c No AnyConnect Secure Mobility Daemon Logs obility Daemon appliance and the AnyConnect client, including the Yes
+Yes Yes GUI Logs (Graphical User Interface) Records history of page refreshes in the web interface.GUI logs also include information about SMTP transactions, for example information about scheduled reports emailed from the appliance.
+Yes Yes Haystack Logs Haystack logs record web transaction tracking data processing.
+Yes Yes HTTPS Logs Records Web Proxy messages specific to the HTTPS Proxy (when the HTTPS Proxy is enabled).
+No No License Module Logs Records messages related to the Web Proxy's license and feature key handling system.
+No No Logging Framework Logs Records messages related to the Web Proxy's logging system.
+No No Logging Logs Records errors related to log management.
+Yes Yes McAfee Integration Framework Logs Records messages related to communication between the Web Proxy and the McAfee scanning engine.
+No No McAfee Logs Records the status of anti-malware scanning activity from the McAfee scanning engine.
+Yes Yes Memory Manager Logs Records Web Proxy messages related to managing all memory including the in-memory cache for the Web Proxy process.
+No No Miscellaneous Proxy Modules Logs Records Web Proxy messages that are mostly used by developers or customer support.
+No No AnyConnect Secure Mobility Daemon Logs Records the interaction between the Web Security appliance and the AnyConnect client, including the status check.
+Yes Yes